CUSP9

 The ReDO project and many others also follow this line of thought as in CUSP9, repurposing older drugs for their anti-cancer effect with simultaneous use of several of them, in cancer treatment.
 The drug repurposing movement uses the central or ancillary attributes of a drug normally used for non-cancer indications but that may constructively interact with a cancer's growth mechanisms to slow that cancer's growth.

 None of these treatment regimens have been proven to be safe or effective in human cancers but are occasionally tried on compassionate-use basis in patients who have exhausted all other options.

-Three in vitro studies confirmed strong cytotoxicity of CUSP9 to a pannel of glioblastoma cells.
+Five in vitro studies confirmed strong cytotoxicity of CUSP9 to a panel of glioblastoma cells.

-Clinical Use
+Clinical use

 Results of a phase 1 clinical trial of CUSP9v3 [NCT02770378] was reported in June 2021.
 Although sample size was too small for statistically meaningful inferences of effectiveness, 30% remained alive and overtly disease free at 4+ years warranting a planned follow up phase 2-3 trial of CUSP9v3.